Nandita Garlosa

-Nandita Garlosa (born 13 May 1977) is an Indian politician from Assam who is serving as Minister for Power, Cooperation, Mines, Minerals, Indigenous and Tribal Faith and Culture Department in the Sarma Ministry since 2022.
-She is a member of the Bharatiya Janata Party.
+Nandita Garlosa (born 13 May 1977) is an Indian National Congress politician from Assam who previously served as the Minister for Power, Cooperation, Mines, Minerals, Indigenous and Tribal Faith and Culture Department in the Sarma Ministry from 2022 till 2026.
+She left the Bharatiya Janata Party in March 2026 after being denied candidature from the party.
 She represents the Haflong constituency in the Assam Legislative Assembly since 2021.